 SACRAMENTO, Calif.
-(KGO) -- The nurses union is fighting an effort by the California Department of Education.
+(KFSN) -- The nurses union is fighting an effort by the California Department of Education.
 They don't want non-nurses allowed to give insulin shots to diabetic kids at school and the California Supreme Court hears the case on Wednesday.

 When Megan Libal's third grade daughter was diagnosed with diabetes, her child's school didn't have a full time nurse to administer insulin, so Megan quit her job to give the shots herself.

 "For about four to seven months, we didn't have a consistent nurse.
 So my family and I had to make a decision," said Megan Libal, the mother of a diabetic child.
 "So we made a decision that I would stay home and take care of her."

 The California Supreme Court will be deciding a case that could change the lives of families living with diabetic children: should a trained, but unlicensed non-medical worker be able to give insulin shots to public school students?